-Council will not require a Development Contribution for any individual activity to the extent that a Financial Contribution has already been imposed as a condition on a resource consent, or charged as part of a building consent, in relation to the same development for the same purpose unless it reflects an increase in scale or intensity of the development since the original contribution was required.
+Council has determined that, to the extent that a Financial Contribution has already been imposed on a development as a condition on a resource consent or otherwise charged, it will not require a Development Contribution in relation to the same development to cover the same service, unless it reflects an increase in scale or intensity of the development since the original Financial Contribution was required.

-1.5 Works or Service
+1.5 WORKS OR SERVICES

 Nothing in this policy will prevent the Hastings District Council from requiring as a condition of consent the provision of works or services to directly support the immediate development.
 These works or services may include frontage works, service connections, private vehicle crossings, service extensions and the like.
 This will only be the case where the works have not been included in a Development Contribution required under this policy.
-Furthermore, nothing in this policy will prevent the Hastings District Council from entering into agreements pursuant to sections 12(2) and 200(2) of the LGA 2002.
+Furthermore, nothing in this policy will prevent the Hastings District Council from entering into development agreements pursuant to sections 12(2) and 200(2) of the LGA 2002.
 Any agreement entered into by Council will be prepared in accordance with Section 207A-207F of the LGA 2002.